 Oktoberfest costumes Australia

-For ladies dirndl costumes for Oktoberfest Brisbane, check out these:
+For ladies dirndl costumes for Oktoberfest Brisbane, check the image or the text below to find them on Amazon:

-If a short dress isn’t your thing, then you could wear this German ‘I love bier’ t-shirt:
+If a short dress isn’t your thing, then how about an Oktoberfest top?
+You could wear this German ‘I love bier’ t-shirt:

-There are some great options of Oktoberfest costumes for men too available in Australia.
+There are some great options for Oktoberfest costumes for men in Australia too.

 A German Oktoberfest hat will set off any outfit:

-All men’s outfits at Oktoberfest should include braces (suspenders as they are known here):
+All men’s Oktoberfest outfits should include braces (suspenders as they are known here).
+These novelty beer ones are perfect!

-An Oktoberfest-themed t-shirt makes an easy German outfit:
+An Oktoberfest-themed t-shirt makes an easy German outfit for men who don’t want to wear lederhosen:

-For men wanting to go the whole way, there are also some great lederhosen outfits that are perfect for Oktoberfest Brisbane:
+For men wanting to go the whole way, there are also some great German lederhosen outfits that are perfect for Oktoberfest Brisbane.
+I had no idea you could get lederhosen in Australia but there are lots of options on Amazon:

 Oktoberfest outfit for kids